 Assemble the sources you've collected into one or more activities, following the step-by-step automated process, and then either save your activity and/or publish it.
 If you choose to publish an activity, other registered DocsTeach users can find it in the website's collection of activities and use it in their own classrooms.

 DocsTeach offers examples of possible use for each activity model in "Learning Objectives and Historical Thinking Skills" essays.
 Educators could use the "Making Connections" activity, the website suggests, to track the history of African American integration into the U.S. military, prompting students to explain how primary sources showing changes in policy—whether segregationist or desegregationist—led from one to the other.
 Students could analyze primary sources related to Douglas MacArthur in a "Weighing Evidence" activity, deciding whether each document supports or refutes a view of MacArthur as a strong leader.

 The National Archives team models their own version of the latter in their pre-assembled activity "What Kind of Leader Was General Douglas MacArthur?"
-So far, the site includes 28 activities created by the National Archives, on subjects ranging from Civil War recruitment to New Deal WPA projects.
+The site includes dozens of activities sorted into period-based subjects, from ‘Analyzing the Cotton Gin Patent’ in Revolution and the New Nation to ‘Birth of the Environmental Protection Agency’ in Contemporary United States (1968 to the present).
 As educators sign up for the site and publish their own work, look for the activity database to grow.